danieltarazona/Inventario/readme.md

 ## To Do

+- Category Card View
-- Test
+- Products Card View
 - Products Filter by Most Visit
 - Products Filter by Most Recently
 - Products Filter by Category
 - Products Filter by Order By Desc
-- Category Card View
-- Products Card View
 - Products to Cart
 - Cart Checkout
   - Cancel and Accept